saty-tech-jav/Docker-Fundamental/CommandDocker.md

 ### BUILD IMAGES

-1.docker build -t sat/first-image:latest .
+1.docker build -t satytechjava/first-image:latest .
-  (sat is name of repo on docker hub and first image is tag)
+  (satytechjava is the user name of dockerhub and first-image is tag)

 ### RUN IMAGES==CONTAINER